Ashley Graham Shows Off Beautiful Body On Cover Of ‘Harper’s Bazaar’

 The photos were reportedly taken near Ashley’s childhood home in Nebraska.
 The story, according to the publication, shared moments of personal insight into the media personality.
 In the feature, she also penned a letter to her first child with Justin, son Isaac, who was born on January 18, 2020.

 The model was seen in a subsequent photo spread lying on her side in a field.
 Ashley wore a white, button-down dress with thick straps.
 The garment was unbuttoned at its top.
 It fell down past her waist and hips and ended just above her knees.
 The fit of the dress hugged Ashley’s every curve.
-The brand of the dress, according to the publication was Good American, which is a clothing line created by reality star Khloe Kardashian and her business partner Emma Grede.
+The brand of the dress, according to the publication, was Good American, which is a clothing line created by reality star Khloe Kardashian and her business partner Emma Grede.

 View this post on Instagram